-F or an E, and then he watches your fingers go through the
+F or an E, and then he watches your fingers go through the score to find

-is, and you waste all that time because you don’t know the
+what that note is, and you waste all that time because you don’t know the

 answer, you’re already finished!
 You’re already dead!
 We have

-to know the details, just as a musician should know what his partner is
+to know the details, just as a musician should know what his partner is playing.

-but you must talk about the way they’re going musically.
-I feel
+you must talk about the way they’re going musically.
+I feel for the

-the

 young composers.
 I feel for elderly composers who are, I’m sure, writing

 good works and they’re not being heard, because here they don’t have the

 to, and I think this is a serious thing in our country.
 Maybe with